BA Anthropology (XD49)

 Our BA Anthropology course offers a unique opportunity to explore the social, material, linguistic and biological aspects of human experience.

-Our programme provides the necessary skills and knowledge required to learn and apply theory and research techniques used across the discipline.
-You will use these skills to address the major challenges we face, from the impacts of climate change on communities, to the transformation of work by platform technologies.
+Our programme provides the key skills and knowledge required to apply anthropological theory and research techniques to address the major contemporary challenges facing humanity, for example, the impacts of climate change, technological innovation, and deepening health inequalities.

-In your first year you will take a series of units introducing you to social, linguistic and biological anthropology and anthropological approaches to material culture.
-In your second year you can choose from a range of optional units on specific themes and geographical regions.
+In your first year, you will take a series of units introducing you to social, linguistic and biological anthropology and material culture.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue